 Such applications are developed to improve clinical decision-making and communication with clinical specialists in a particular hospital.
 They include messaging and voice chat, file sharing, and electronic health record systems.

-One example of such an app is Halo, communication, and collaboration platform for clinical specialists, which includes the following features:
+One example of such an app is Halo, a communication, and collaboration platform for clinical specialists, which includes the following features:

 - Send physicians and nurses Lab and PACS results

 - Integrate with EHR (electronic health records) to edit patient records in real-time

 - Store files on a cloud-based platform, Amazon Web Services

 This type of app boosts customer satisfaction, loyalty, health outcomes, and provides more transparency between patients and doctors.

 That is how the EASE mobile app works, offering users the following features: